-Fats: are critical to good nutrition, especially when it comes to fertility.
-Unsaturated fats and fatty acids are all important building blocks, and also play an important role in helping your body absorb and use the nutrients in your food.
+Fats: are also critical for good nutrition, when it comes to fertility.
+Unsaturated fats and fatty acids are important building blocks, and play an important role in helping the body to absorb and use lipid soluble nutrients in your food.

 It is important to stay hydrated.
-It will aid digestion and absorption of nutrients, promote optimal cell health. but this has not been proven yet.
+It will also aid digestion and absorption of nutrients, and promote good health.